Yadha Yadha Hi: Production

-The film was initially announced with Diganth as the lead.Later Hariprriya was on board to play the lead actress, marking her first collaboration with Diganth.The other male lead was earlier offered to Prabhu Mundkur but the actor walked away citing dates issues.
+The film was initially announced with Diganth as the lead.
+Later Hariprriya was on board to play the lead actress, marking her first collaboration with Diganth.
+The other male lead was earlier offered to Prabhu Mundkur but the actor walked away citing dates issues.
 Later Vasishta Simha was on board to play the other lead character replacing Prabhu.
 The film was shot majorly in Hyderabad, Munnar and partially in Bengaluru.

 The first song of the film was launched by Sudeep which marks singing debut for Hriprriya.

 Soundtrack

-The music of the film is composed by Sricharan Pakala while lyrics are by Nagarjuna Sharma.
+The music of the film is composed by Sricharan Pakala while lyrics are by Nagarjun Sharma.